M5 Motorway (Sydney): South West Motorway

-As part of the construction of the M5 East, the eastern single-laned section of the South-West Motorway was widened to a full 4 lanes between June 1997 and August 1999, finally bringing most of the M5 up to complete freeway standard.
+As part of the construction of the M5 East, the eastern two-lane, single carriageway section of South West Motorway was widened to a full 4 lane, dual-carriageway road between June 1997 and August 1999, finally bringing most of the motorway up to complete freeway standard.
 This also included the opening of east-facing ramps and toll plazas at The River Road and Fairford Road.
 However, the at-grade intersection at Moorebank Avenue still remained, posing a constraint on traffic flow.
-In January 2003, the new, completely grade separated interchange at Moorebank Avenue was completed, meaning that not only the entire length of Metroad 5 was now freeway standard but also the entire route from Canberra to Sydney, and Melbourne to Sydney, is now high-speed dual carriageway.
+In January 2003, a grade-separated interchange at Moorebank Avenue was completed, meaning that not only the entire length of Metroad 5 was now freeway standard but also the entire route from Canberra to Sydney, and Melbourne to Sydney, was now high-speed dual carriageway.
 However, the toll concession was also extended from June 2022 to August 2023.

 With the completion of the Westlink M7 motorway in December 2005, the Roden Cutler Interchange was added at Prestons to allow traffic from the south to access western Sydney or bypass the city altogether.

 Between 2012 and 2014, the motorway was widened to three lanes in each direction.
 As part of widening works, the toll concession was extended for the third time to 10 December 2026.

 New eastward-facing ramps at Belmore Road were constructed and opened on 5 February 2019.

 Toll

-The ownership of M5 South-West Motorway is split between the state government and Interlink Roads, 100% owned by Transurban.
+The ownership of M5 South West Motorway is split between the state government and Interlink Roads, the latter is 100% owned by Transurban.
 The state government owns the section between Hume Highway and Heathcote Road, with Interlink Roads owning the remainder of the motorway including the Casula Bypass.
 However, the Casula Bypass is not tolled.

 Interlink Roads was initially equally owned by Leighton and Commonwealth Bank.
 Leighton sold its 50% shareholding to Macquarie Infrastructure Group (MIG) in December 1996, while Commonwealth Bank sold 34.6% of its shareholding to Utilities Trust of Australia and its remaining 15.4% shareholding to AMP Limited in December 1998.
 AMP in turn sold some of its shareholding to Retail Employees Superannuation and Sunsuper in 1999.

 Sydney Roads Group was spun off from Macquarie Infrastructure Group in June 2006, including its 50% stake in Interlink Roads.
 Transurban first acquired ownership of Interlink Roads in April 2007 when it acquired Sydney Roads Group.
 By 2012, the shareholders of Interlink Roads were: